seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 network, same payload — and only the destination moved, so the engine reads a file in its own tree and the transport leaves the design instead of being hardened.

+**Since 01.09 the payload carries two arrays, and the second one closed the outside-list lane the aggregators could not.** `c` is the 28-coin universe plus BTC, validated row by row at the gate; `x` is the whole Binance USDⓈ-M perpetual book — 754 rows carrying symbol, last, 24-hour high and low, change and turnover. **Membership of `x` and tradability on a perpetual are the same fact**, so `ANALYST-INSTRUCTIONS.md` §3B now prices an outside-list candidate from it and the two-source web rule is retired: nothing is left for that rule to govern, because a coin absent from `x` was never publishable.
+The lane is filtered on the symbol and the turnover — USDT quote, no `_` (dated and COIN-M contracts), a nameable crypto underlying, and $10M of 24-hour turnover — and no name list is written into the methodology, because a typed list is a second universe (inv.
+21). **The payload is read by command and never opened**: it is several hundred kilobytes, a run needs a handful of rows, and a reader that pulls the whole artifact in to reach thirty lines has taken the artifact instead of what it needed.
+The width is not free — each snapshot is a new ~280 KB blob in git history, which §10 carries as an archival question and never as a reason to narrow the payload.

 **The freshness window is two-sided:** `LIVE_SKEW_SEC = 120` s below, `LIVE_MAX_AGE_SEC
 = 900` s above, one declaration site each, both breaches sharing exit 3 and naming their side in stderr.
 The floor exists because the producer is a phone and the reader is not: